beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 #### Accessing the mobile bridge

-The [mobile bridge](https://developers.beekeeper.io/v2/welcome/mobile-bridge) enables the interaction of a hybrid feature with the native host application (i.e., the Android or iOS app) via the Beekeeper Bridge.
+The mobile bridge enables the interaction of a hybrid feature with the native host application (i.e., the Android or iOS app) via the Beekeeper Bridge.
+Through the bridge your widget gets access among others to the tenant object, the user object and the authentication token.

 Example from the [profiles widget](https://github.com/beekpr/examples/tree/master/home-screen-widget/profiles):